ASR Law Firm - Planning Focused Legal Solutions

 Next, a trustee or group of trustees must be assigned to oversee the trust and its account.
 The trustee(s) must be very trustworthy and able to follow through on the grantor’s wishes.

-A grantor may also serve as a trustee but must choose an alternate trustee in the event of death or incapacity.
+A grantor may also serve as a trustee, but must choose an alternate trustee in the event of death or incapacity.
 It is also important that the trust document specifically delineates the trustee’s powers over the funds in the account or other assets held by the trust.
 For example, does the trust allow the trustee to control the use of or invest the funds?

 When all the parties have been identified, the grantor must be sure to have a list of all assets intended to fund the trust.
 The most common assets are cash or income-bearing assets, stocks and bonds or real property.
 The purpose of the trust account is to hold the cash used to fund the trust.